General Jean-Gabriel Marchand

 Pronunciation:

-In March of 1812, General Marchand was appointed chief of staff of the right wing of the Grande Armée under Jerome Bonaparte.
-Napoleon had appointed the experienced Marchand to this position in the hopes that he could guide the much less experienced Jerome.
-After Jerome abandoned the army in July, Marchand took command of the 25th Wurtemberg Division of Ney's III Corps, and fought with them at Smolensk , Valutina, and Borodino.
+In March of 1812 General Marchand was appointed chief of staff of the right wing of the Grande Armée under Jérôme Bonaparte.
+Napoleon had appointed the experienced Marchand to this position in the hopes that he could guide the much less experienced Jérôme.
+After Jérôme abandoned the army in July, Marchand took command of the 25th Wurtemberg Division of Ney's III Corps, and he led them into battle at Smolensk , Valutina, and Borodino.
+After defending Kowno in December, he temporarily took command of IV Corps from Prince Eugene de Beauharnais.

-After defending Kowno in December, Marchand temporarily took command of IV Corps from Prince Eugene de Beauharnais.
-In March of 1813, he took command of the 39th Infantry Division under Ney and served with them at Wiessenfels, Lützen, and Bautzen.
-Detached to XI Corps in August, he served under Macdonald then and took part in the Battle of Leipzig .
+In March of 1813 Marchand took command of the 39th Infantry Division under Ney and he served with them at Wiessenfels, Lützen, and Bautzen.
+Detached to XI Corps in August, he served under Macdonald and later he took part in the Battle of Leipzig .
 The start of 1814 saw Marchand commanding the draft in Isère and the 7th military division at Grenoble.
 After being victorious at Echelles, he drove the Austrians out of Chambéry, but then was forced to evacuate the fort of Ecluse and he fell back into Grenoble.

 Bibliography